 A snow shelter is also considered a body heat shelter made in colder climates.
 The idea is the same as a debris hut shelter but instead of dirt and leaves, snow is used.

 The success of a snow shelter highly depends on the location and consistency of the snow.
 Snow that easily packs and compresses will give you a stronger structure, so look for places where a big drift of snow has accumulated.
-This guide further illustrates some pretty great tips in building various snow shelters.
+This guide further illustrates some pretty great tips for building various snow shelters.

 Realistically, you won’t always get the results you want on the first try; even the most seasoned preppers make some mistakes along the way.
 You might find the central beam for your lean-to to be too short, or your dug-out trench may be too shallow.
 In any case, it’s best to encounter these mistakes in practice than in a real survival situation.